mattmilesi/mysql-admin-tools/README.md

 ## Roadmap and ideas
 Short term todos:
+- Seed the target DB with cli params
+- Query validation
+- Better frontend
+- Have a local running MVP
 - Fix session duration
-- Seed the target DB
-- Have a local running MVP
 - Enable `npm run build` in watch mode
 - Figure out how to secure the tool in production